ros2/ros2_documentation/source/Tutorials/Simulators/Setting-up-a-Robot-Simulation-Webots.rst

 Summary
 -------

-In this tutorial, you:
-1. set-up a realistic robot simulation with Webots,
-2. implemented a Python plugin to control the motors of the robot, and
-3. implemented a ROS node using the sensors to avoid the obstacles.
+In this tutorial, you set-up a realistic robot simulation with Webots, implemented a Python plugin to control the motors of the robot, and implemented a ROS node using the sensors to avoid the obstacles.

 Next steps
 ----------